csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - Augmenting Interpretable Models with LLMs during Training ([singh, askari, caruana & gao, 2023](https://arxiv.org/abs/2209.11799))
   - use language model to extract embeddings which are then used to fit a better GAM or better tree (focuses on NLP)
-  - Backpack Language Models ([hewit, thickstun, manning, & liang, 2023](https://arxiv.org/abs/2305.16765)) - change transformer layers to represent each word ass
+  - Backpack Language Models ([hewit, thickstun, manning, & liang, 2023](https://arxiv.org/abs/2305.16765)) - change transformer layers to represent each word
 - CHiLL: Zero-shot Custom Interpretable Feature Extraction from Clinical Notes with Large Language Models ([mcinerney, ..wallace, 2023](https://arxiv.org/abs/2302.12343))
   - extract interpretable feature (e.g. "Does this patient have a chronic illness?") and use in a linear model (use Flan-T5)
   - interpretable features: 10 ICD codes + (1) Does the patient have a chronic illness?
 (2) Is the condition life-threatening?